typemill/docs/04-for-plugin-developers/02-documentation/02-field-overview.md

       label: Another Field
 ````

-Public forms are defined in the same way but start with the keywords `public` and `fields`:
+Public forms are defined in the same way but, start with the keywords `public` and `fields`:

 ````
 public: